loco/wp-loco/readme.txt

 1. Create the protected languages directory at `wp-content/languages/loco/themes`
 2. Ensure this directory writeable by the web server
-3. Find the theme in the list at *Loco Translate > Themes*
+3. Find your theme in the list at *Loco Translate > Themes*
 4. Click `+ New language` and follow the on-screen prompts.